How to Win Friends

-That the Moores cared deeply about our education was revealed in the way they invited one Mr. Kennedy Hongo to one of their classes to lecture us on the dangers and spread of HIV/AIDS.
+That the Moores cared deeply about our education was revealed in the way they invited a senior staff member of Starehe called Mr. Kennedy Hongo to one of their classes to lecture us on the dangers and spread of HIV/AIDS.
 I enjoyed listening to Mr. Hongo; his lecture probably explains why I have refrained from engaging in pre-marital sex.
 And going by the HIV test I took last year, I am thankfully glad to report that I am negative in so far as having that deadly virus is concerned.

 Not only did I appreciate the Moores for the dedication in teaching but also for their unending generosity.
 They used to lend me newspapers when I was in Form 2 which made me stay abreast of what was happening in Iraq during the Gulf War 2 that was engendered by the Bush administration following the infamous 9/11 attacks.
 And my education at Starehe, as I have pointed out in the caption of the photo above, was sponsored by the Moore Foundation.
 Actually, it's their son - Mr. Mark Moore - who sponsored me under the umbrella of the foundation.